TERMS AND CONDITIONS OF SALE

 9.6.
 Using different colours on the exterior and interior of timber product may cause uneven heat/moisture absorption, particularly for timber doors exposed to direct sun or rain, and may result in bowing, twisting or warping.
 The finishing paint or stain applied should be the same colour on all six sides.

 9.7.
-Any door or door unit over 2400mm high is only guaranteed against faulty workmanship and/or faulty materials and is not guaranteed against bowing, twisting or warping.
+Any door or door unit over 2400mm high is only guaranteed against faulty workmanship and/or faulty materials and is not guaranteed against bowing, twisting, or warping.

 9.8.
-All window and door units are complete with standard 140mm reveal sections, and are priced accordingly, unless otherwise stated in the Quotation.
+All window and door units are complete with standard 140mm reveal sections, and is priced accordingly, unless otherwise stated in the Quotation.
 Increases to this section size will incur additional costs due to extra material and labour requirements.

 9.10.
 Window design is a balance between performance and affordability, and it is not feasible to produce windows to withstand extreme weather conditions.
 Whilst products are designed and manufactured to/or exceed current Australian Standards, the Company shall not be responsible for any product failure caused by due to extreme weather conditions.